-The Authority has consulted extensively with stakeholders throughout this review.
+The Authority has consulted with stakeholders throughout this review.
 Consultation has included inviting submissions from, and meeting with, interested parties.
-The Authority also commissioned a consultant to undertake a review of Seqwater's proposed costs.
+The Authority also commissioned a consultant to undertake a review of Sequater's proposed costs.

-Comments on the Draft Report are due by 22 February 2013.
-All submissions will be taken into account by the Authority in preparing its Final Report due by 30 April 2013.
+All submissions received on the Draft Report have been taken into account by the Authority in preparing its Final Report.